clue/reactphp-socks/README.md

 For each further connection the client will merely send a flag to the server indicating authentication information is available.
 Only if the server requests authentication during the initial handshake, the actual authentication credentials will be transmitted to the server.

 Note that the password is transmitted in cleartext to the SOCKS proxy server, so this methods should not be used on a network where you have to worry about eavesdropping.
-Authentication is only supported by protocol version 5 (SOCKS5), so setting authentication on the `Client` enforces communication with protocol version 5 and complains if you have explicitly set anything else.
+Authentication is only supported by protocol version 5 (SOCKS5), so setting authentication on the `Socks/Client` enforces communication with protocol version 5 and complains if you have explicitly set anything else.

 ```PHP
 $client->setAuth('username', 'password');
 ```

-Setting authentication on the `Server` enforces each further connected client to use protocol version 5.
+Setting authentication on the `Socks/Server` enforces each further connected client to use protocol version 5.
 If a client tries to use any other protocol version, does not send along authentication details or if authentication details can not be verified, the connection will be rejected.

 Because your authentication mechanism might take some time to actually check the provided authentication credentials (like querying a remote database or webservice), the server side uses a [Promise](https://github.com/reactphp/promise) based interface.
 While this might seem complex at first, it actually provides a very simple way to handle simultanous connections in a non-blocking fashion and increases overall performance.